 - Making sure workers have access to retirement plans.
 As traditional pension plans go away, it is critical to make sure workers have alternatives—and participate in them.

 - Providing incentives to save.
 If a large portion of citizens has no money in retirement, this becomes a burden on the country's entitlement budget.
 Providing long-term incentives to save is important.

 Maximizing Your Retirement Success

 Although the United States has some work to do to make it to the top 10, don’t wait for the government to ensure you have a comfortable retirement.
 One of the key components of retirement success is saving enough.
 In the U.S., many of those who do have access to a retirement plan such as a 401(k) plan are simply not maximizing their contributions.
-Most American are contributing less than 5% of their income toward retirement.
-Work to get this to at least 10%.
+Most Americans are contributing less than 5% of their income toward retirement.
+You should work to get this to at least 10%.